 The doctor will test the patient for any problems in attention, memory, orientation, and visual ability.
 The doctor will diagnose a patient with delirium if he or she:

 - Is unable to focus or shift attention

 - Has changes in thinking from his/her usual self

 - Has rapid onset of problems in thinking (changes throughout the day)

 What are the treatments for delirium?

-Delirium is usually caused by other medical conditions.
-That is why it is important to treat those conditions in order to treat delirium.
-The doctor should carefully review the patient’s:
+Delirium is usually caused by other medical conditions, so it’s important to treat those conditions in order to treat delirium.
+The doctor will carefully review the patient’s:

 - Medical history

 - Physical exam results